'Premature' to talk gun control, White House says after Vegas shooting

-WASHINGTON — President Donald Trump believes that now is not the time to talk about gun control in the immediate aftermath of America's deadliest mass shooting, the White House said Monday.
+WASHINGTON — President Donald Trump believes that now is not the time to talk about gun control in the immediate aftermath of the deadliest mass shooting in modern American history, the White House said Monday.

 "There's a time and place for a political debate, but now is the time to unite as a country," Sanders said, noting "there will be certainly time for that policy discussion to take place, but that’s not the place that we’re in at this moment."

+"When I saw this horrific tragedy unfolding this morning my heart broke but my stomach churned with anger because Congress has been complicit in failing to act," he told NBC News in response to Monday's White House briefing.

-As a presidential candidate, however, Trump was quick to bring policy into the fold in the face of tragedy.
-After the deadly Pulse nightclub shooting in Florida, Trump tweeted and campaigned on his Muslim ban, citing the need for toughness in the face of terrorism.
+While the White House advocated pausing before diving into a policy debate, as a candidate Trump was quick to bring policy into the fold in the face of tragedy.
+After the deadly Pulse nightclub shooting in Florida in June 2016, Trump tweeted and campaigned on his Muslim ban, citing the need for toughness in the face of terrorism.

 Sanders told reporters there was a difference between being a candidate and being president.